reversinghub/hide-and-seek/README.md

 One other difficulty is that one process cannot easily read elements from another process's GUI elements, like list items.
 For this, I had to use a [workaround]( * [Stealing a program's memory](http://www.codeproject.com/Articles/5570/Stealing-Program-s-Memory)) and allocate memory inside the target process - Task Manager, then retrieve process list elements to that memory block.

 The PoC also does a few things to prevent the reappearance of the hidden process:

 * Pauses the refresh for the process list
+* Disables the _Update speed_ menu
-* Disables the
+* Disables the _Refresh now_ menu option

 ### Usage